dwhinham/mt32-pi/README.md

 ## ✔️ Project status

-- Tested on Raspberry Pi 4 Model B and Raspberry Pi 3 Model B & B+.
+- Tested on Raspberry Pi 4 Model B and Raspberry Pi 3 Model A+, B, and B+.
   * Pi 2 works, but only with concessions on playback quality.
   * Pi 0 and 1 are unfortunately too slow, even with an overclock.
 - PWM headphone jack audio.